Say Hello to Leyton Orient FC in London’s East End.

 Orient were relegated out of League Two — and therefore out of the Football League — in 2017, ending what was London’s second-longest run after Fulham.
 They were toiling in the fifth-tier National League when I showed up to see them as part of my “Groundhop 1” soccer tour on New Years Day 2019.

-(2020 Update: They got promoted back to the Football League in 2019, but then tragically their 49-year-old manager passed away from a cardiac arrest.
-They stayed up that year, and will therefore be in League Two again for the 2020-21 season.)
+They got promoted back to the Football League in 2019, but then tragically their 49-year-old manager passed away from a cardiac arrest.
+They stayed up that year and are in League Two again for the 2021-22 season.

 Their Ground, Brisbane Road